Guseyn/my-ideas/README.md

 11. App for checking availability of websites and notifying if something fail
 12. multiple copy paste buffer
 13. Time converter (simple and without bullshit)
-14. SVG note sheets generator
+14. SVG sheet music generator
+15. Mobile app for ssh remote commands (start server or smth like this)

 # Articles